LC-John/Echo-Server/README.md

                 default value 1024
 ```

+**Notice that simply close the console without shutting down the client process may cause some bugs on the server.
+PLEASE SHUT DOWN THE CLIENT BEFORE CLOSE YOUR CONSOLE!**

 ## Test Client

 There are two more clients in the directory `clients`, and they are for testing.